provenance-io/provenance/x/exchange/spec/01_concepts.md

 Once an order is created, it cannot be modified except in these specific ways:

-1. When an order is partially filled, the amounts in it will be updated accordingly.
+1. When an order is partially filled, the amounts in it will be reduced accordingly.
 2. An order's external id can be changed by the market.
 3. Cancelling an order will release the held funds and delete the order.
+4. Settling an order in full will delete the order.

 ### Ask Orders